nutbasednews/nutbasednews.github.io/_posts/2022-02-15-meet-the-part-time-vegans.md

 We know what you are thinking.
 "Part-time vegan", what on earth does that mean?!
 Don't worry, it's straightforward.
 [Oatly](https://www.oatly.com), the plant-based drink company has developed a brilliant new concept.

-We all eat animal products, but we are often found not munching on a piece of meat, egg or dairy.
+We all eat animal products, but we are often found not munching on a piece of meat, egg, or dairy.
 Right?
-That is the definition of a part-time vegan who takes breaks from being a full-time carnivore.
+That is the definition of a part-time: A vegan who takes breaks from being a full-time carnivore.

 We have met with a few part-time vegans to share their stories.